-The males slate blue head and wings compliment the reddish back and tail, he has dark markings on his light brown chest.
+The males slate-blue head and wings complement the reddish back and tail, he has dark markings on his light brown chest.
 The female has no blue on her wings and very light brown markings on her almost white chest with much more red on her head.
-Both have black and white markings on face and the female has black bars on her back and her tail.
+Both have black and white markings on the face and the female has black bars on her back and her tail.
 They bob their tails when they are perched.